-This article originally appeared in The Citizen
+This article was originally written for The Citizen

 By Maliki Muunguja